BioinfoUNIBA/REDInet/README.md

      https://www.nature.com/articles/s41596-019-0279-7

-REDInet is set-up to work only on stranded RNAseq-derived BAM files. <br />
+REDInet is set-up to work on stranded RNAseq-derived BAM files. <br />
-In case of unstranded RNAseq-derived BAM files, it's required to infer the strand using the choiced assembly GENCODE annotation GTF file. <br />
+In case of unstranded RNAseq-derived BAM files, it's required to infer the strand using the choiced assembly GENCODE annotation GTF file.
+The GTF file has to be sorted and tabix-indexed before its usage. <br />
+This procedure can only be performed with REDItools (version 1). <br /> It's suggested to use the REDItoolDnaRnav13.py in the NPscripts REDItools folder. <br />
+In this case REDInet_Inference.py should be used using the following --G no --U yes. <br />
 REDInet is compatible with every versions of REDItools.  <br />